 These extensions are made from synthetic or human hair, and they involve using small sections of bonded hair attached near the roots with small clips.
 They are temporary and you can choose which days you want to wear them — some women wear them every day, while others save them for special occasions.

 They also help you add variety to your look, and you can pick different lengths and colours depending on how you feel.
-Clip-ons are often more affordable than semi-permanent hair extensions because they don’t require a professional stylist to apply them.
+Clip-ons are often more affordable than semi-permanent and permanent hair extensions because they don’t require a professional stylist to apply them.

 Clip-on hair extensions use small clips that securely attach to the roots of your hair.
 You simply section off your natural hair, clip in the extensions close to your roots, and then let the top sections of your hair fall over the wefts (strips of hair bonded together at the top).
 This can create a very natural look, which makes it hard to tell whether you’re wearing extensions at all.